-The cumulative impacts caused by the operation of the subject Makarechian and Schlesinger water wells, particularly in consideration of the numerous additional water wells in the immediate vicinity of the Makarechian and Schlesinger wells and the larger vicinity of the coastal sub-basin, render the developments directly inconsistent with the County's LCP and the Coastal Act.
-The drawdown caused by the operation of the Makarechian and Schlesinger wells will have significant adverse impacts on groundwater resources, surface water flows, and the riparian corridor along San Ysidro Creek.
+The cumulative impacts caused by the operation of the subject Schlesinger water well and the numerous additional water wells in the immediate vicinity of the Schlesinger well and the larger vicinity of the coastal sub-basin, render the development directly inconsistent with the County's LCP and the Coastal Act.
+The drawdown caused by the operation of the Schlesinger well will have significant adverse impacts on groundwater resources, surface water flows, and the riparian corridor along San Ysidro Creek.
 These are impacts that Policies 2-2, 2-3, 2-4, 2-5, and Section 30231 of the Coastal Act are intended to prevent through responsible management and proper use of groundwater resources.
 Section 30231 specifically proscribes the depletion of groundwater supplies and any substantial interference with surface water flows.
-These policies and provisions of the LCP and the Coastal Act do not allow for the construction and operation of supplemental irrigation wells for landscaping that will have such significant adverse impacts on freshwater groundwater resources, surface water flows and a riparian corridor.
-If these two wells are constructed and operated, they will each serve to circumvent drought-imposed water rationing for the benefit of water-intensive ornamental landscaping and would have adverse impacts to the water resources of the MGWB and San Ysidro Creek.
+These policies and provisions of the LCP and the Coastal Act do not allow for the construction and operation of a supplemental irrigation well for landscaping that will have such significant adverse impacts on freshwater groundwater resources, surface water flows and a riparian corridor.
+If this well is installed and operated, it will serve to circumvent drought-imposed water rationing for the benefit of water-intensive ornamental landscaping and will have adverse impacts to the water resources of the MGWB and San Ysidro Creek.